-Psychotherapy and Counselling in Canary Wharf, East London
+Psychotherapy and Counselling in St Paul's and Cannon Street, City of London

 I am a qualified Psychodynamic Counsellor and Psychotherapist and a member of the British Association for Counselling and Psychotherapy (MBACP).
 I work in English and Greek with adults and adolescents.
-I offer counselling and psychotherapy in East London and South East London and my offices are based in London Bridge and Canary Wharf.
-My London Bridge counselling and psychotherapy practice is located in SE1, two minutes from Borough station and ten minutes from London Bridge station.
+I offer counselling and psychotherapy in the City of London and my practice is based right next to Mansion House tube (District Line) in Albert Buildings, 49 Queen Victoria Street, ECN 4SA.

-For the last 10 years I have trained in Psychoanalysis of the Lacanian orientation, an approach influenced by the ideas and theories of the French psychoanalyst Jacques Lacan.
+Apart from my Psychotherapy and Counselling training, for the last 10 years I have trained in Psychoanalysis of the Lacanian orientation, an approach influenced by the ideas and theories of the French psychoanalyst Jacques Lacan.
 Training in Lacanian psychoanalysis takes place through rigorous theoretical and clinical training, and most importantly a lengthy personal analysis.
-In that way it is not simply a process that psychoanalysts go through at the beginning of their professional life, but an ongoing process.
-There are two sources from which psychoanalysts learn how to conduct psychoanalytic treatment: their own experience of therapy (first as analysands and subsequently as analysts), regular supervision where they discuss any issues arising in their practice and think about how to best approach each analysand and the study of psychoanalytic theory, an investigation of human experience and of how we become who we are and act in the way that we do.
+As such, it is not simply a process that psychoanalysts go through at the beginning of their professional life, but an ongoing process.

 Some of the concerns people come to me with are:

 Sometimes we may suffer from long-standing psychological symptoms which seriously impact our life and relationships and for which we may have either unsuccessfully sought psychotherapy or counselling before or which, left untreated may have become worse over the years.
-Those can include one of the eating disorders such as bulimia and anorexia; or a chronic or short-term sexual problem or a debilitating phobia or panic attacks impairing our capacity to navigate different spaces and to get on with everyday life.
+Those can include eating disorders such as bulimia and anorexia; a chronic or short-term sexual problem or a debilitating phobia and panic attacks impairing our capacity to navigate different spaces and to get on with everyday life.

-Very often we may find that we are following other people's desires or we have adopted ideals and imperatives which are far from what we really want but which guide our lives and make us unhappy and alienated from ourselves.
-In many instances one may not be able to pinpoint exactly what the problem is but have a general dissatisfaction and lack of fulfilment.
+Often psychological suffering can be the effect of living a life where we feel the pressure to perform for others or live up to other people's expectations.
+We may have adopted family and societal ideals and imperatives which are far from what we really want but which guide our lives and make us unhappy and alienated from ourselves.
+In many instances, a person visiting a psychotherapist or counsellor may not be able to pinpoint exactly what the problem is but have a general sense of dissatisfaction, angst and lack of fulfilment.

 Why come and talk